 This subject offers an advanced introduction to the history, doctrines, beliefs and practices of Buddhism in China.
 The first part explores the transition from ‘Buddhism in China’ to ‘Chinese Buddhism’ with a survey of the impact of the different Buddhism traditions on Chinese culture and vice versa.
 China is selected because of the successful sinicisation process that includes the transformation of various Buddhist traditions and their interactiosn with indigenous philosophy, culture and religious practices from the turn of the Common Era to the present.
 The second part of the subject continues the exploration of how this naturalised form of Buddhism continues to transform and is assimilated by other cultures.
 The survey includes how humanistic Buddhism plays a role in global Buddhist communities.

-- Develop the skills to pose research questions, investigate and analyse the literature, and present oral and written research reports.
+- Develop the skills to pose research questions, investigate and analyse the literature, and present oral and written reports.

-- Assessment 3: Final paper on a research topic (50%)
+- Assessment 3: Final paper on the spread of Chinese Buddhism (40%)